What Buyers Must Know Before Buying Any Home

 Stop calling on ads

 The only purpose of real estate ads is to make the agent’s phone ring.
 Ads don’t contain the negative information.
 The person writing the ad represents the seller.
 Your buyer’s agent will look out for you and has the experience it takes to be critical and match you with the homes which meet your requirements.
 Computerized searching creates a better match and saves a lot of time.
 Don’t hesitate to sign a buyer’s agency agreement after you are satisfied that the agent will be the best one for you.
-The fees are negotiable, usually will be paid by the seller anyway and you can negotiate the length of the agency.
+The fees are negotiable and usually will be paid by the seller anyway and you can negotiate the length of the agency.
 This contract gives you important rights and better representation.
 Remember, some of the best homes sell without a sign or an ad being placed.
 Be loyal to your agent and he/she will work well for you.

 Seller disclosure form

-It is important to read, understand and sign the form prior to signing the offer.
+It is important to read, understand and sign the seller disclosure form prior to signing the offer.
 The seller is required to provide this form which discloses significant defects which are known to the seller.
 If you are aware of significant defects and want the seller to cure them, make it part of your offer.
 Make all offers subject to a good inspection.
 This would apply to new homes as well as pre-owned homes.

 Ask for a comparative market analysis (CMA)